sagarshrestha24/terraform-aws-github-runner/docs/setup.md

 Go back to the GitHub App and update the following settings.

 1. In the "Install App" section, install the App in your organization, either in all or in selected repositories.

+## Debugging

+In case the setup does not work as intended follow the trace of events:

+- In the GitHub App configuration, the Advanced page displays all webhook events that were sent.
+- In AWS CloudWatch, every lambda has a log group.
+Look at the logs of the `webhook` and `scale-up` lambdas.
+- In AWS SQS you can see messages available or in flight.
+- Once an EC2 instance is running, you can connect to it in the EC2 user interface using Session Manager (use `enable_ssm_on_runners = true`).
+Check the user data script using `cat /var/log/user-data.log`.
+By default several log files of the instances are streamed to AWS CloudWatch, look for a log group named `<environment>/runners`.
+In the log group you should see at least the log streams for the user data installation and runner agent.
+- Registered instances should show up in the Settings - Actions page of the repository or organization (depending on the installation mode).